imagej/imagej.github.io/pages/FAST.md

 ## Image Processing

-![Description of the Image processing pipeline of FAST macro.](FAST_Processing.png
+![Description of the Image processing pipeline of FAST macro.](/images/pages/FAST_Processing.png
-"Description of the Image processing pipeline of FAST macro.")
+"Description of the Image processing pipeline of FAST macro.")"

 ### Step 1: Auto processing of images within the selected work directory